Run Chhoun: Summary of crimes

-From July 10 to August 9, 1995, Chhoun, Samreth Pan and several other Tiny Rascal Gang members carried out eleven murders in three different counties in California as well as Washington state, all of which were committed using firearms.
-Among their victims was a family of five with three young children killed during a home invasion in San Bernardino.
+From July 10 to August 9, 1995, 22-year-old Run Chhoun (also known as "Chaka"), 18-year-old Samreth Pan ("Rusty"), and various fellow Tiny Rascal Gang members carried out eleven murders in three different counties in California as well as Washington state, all of which were committed using firearms.
+All the victims in the home invasions were Vietnamese immigrants, though the first four victims were mistakenly identified as Hmong initially.